 · The Super Bowl will be broadcast using Israeli 360-degree video technology.

 · Israeli technology has saved an Italian power station from a massive outage.

-· Daimler (Mercedes Benz) is opening an Israeli R&D center.
+· Oracle is the latest multinational to open an Israeli R&D center.

-· Click here to see the 20th Nov newsletter on IsraelSeen, Ruthfully Yours, Janglo and United With Israel with additional features on Health, Inclusiveness, Technology and Jewish State.
-Also (TY Sandra) available in German and (TY Karen) available in Portuguese.
-Please pass relevant links onto German-speaking and Portuguese-speaking readers.
+· Click here to see the 15th Jan newsletter on IsraelSeen, Ruthfully Yours, Janglo and United With Israel with additional features on Health, Inclusiveness and Economy.
+Also (TY Sandra) available in German.
+Please pass relevant links onto German-speaking readers.